Miss Malini

 Miss Malini is a 1947 Indian Tamil-language satirical film written and directed by Kothamangalam Subbu and produced by K. Ramnoth, based on a story by R. K. Narayan.
 Subbu also starred in the film alongside Pushpavalli and M. S. Sundari Bai.
 Javar Seetharaman and Gemini Ganesan made their acting debuts in the film appearing in minor supporting roles.
-The film focuses on Malini (Pushpavalli), an impoverished woman who joins her actress friend Sundari's (M. S. Sundari Bai) theatre company Kala Mandhiram and becomes a success.
-Things take a turn for the worse when she befriends a charlatan named Sampath (Kothamangalam Subbu).
+The film focuses on Malini (Pushpavalli), an impoverished woman who joins her actress friend Sundari's (Sundari Bai) theatre company Kala Mandhiram and becomes a success.
+Things take a turn for the worse when she befriends a charlatan named Sampath (Subbu).

 Miss Malini ridiculed aspects of life in Madras (now Chennai) during the World War II period, and was the only story written by Narayan for the screen that came to fruition.
 It was released on 26 September 1947, and was accompanied in theatres by Cinema Kadhambam, the first animated film produced in South Indian cinema.
 Miss Malini was praised by intellectuals; Subbu's performance as Sampath was widely appreciated.
 The songs composed by S. Rajeswara Rao and Parur S. Anantharaman became popular, and the film gained cult status in Tamil cinema.

 Miss Malini marked Narayan's earliest use of story elements that would recur in some of his later novels.
 It was later rewritten by him as the 1949 novel Mr. Sampath – The Printer of Malgudi, which in turn was adapted into the Hindi film Mr. Sampat (1952) directed by S. S. Vasan, and a 1972 Tamil film directed by Cho Ramaswamy.
 Although no print of Miss Malini is known to survive, thereby making it a lost film, surviving artefacts include its songs, along with a few stills and newspaper advertisements.

 Plot

 Malini is an indigent woman whose father is in poor health.
 She is persuaded by her friend Sundari, an actress, to join her theatre company, Kala Mandhiram.
 Malini soon becomes very successful and popular.
 She is later befriended by Sampath, a charlatan, who is regularly involved in dodging creditors.
 Deaf to all advice, Malini allows herself to be led astray in professional, financial and moral terms.
 She is put out of Kala Mandhiram and sets up a theatre company of her own where Sampath appoints himself as general manager.
 Malini severs ties with those who previously helped her, including Sundari.
 At first, the new company prospers, but its resources are soon squandered by Sampath and it falls under a weight of debt and disgrace.
-Sampath abandons Malini, who falls back to her previous poor condition.
+Sampath abandons Malini, who falls back to her previous destitute condition.
 However, with Sundari's help, she returns to Kala Mandhiram and begins her life anew.